Using heavy concrete with MagnaDense, instead of using rock anchoring, meant a shorter construction time and lower cost.

 An alternative to the norm

 The normal procedure in a similar case is to use rock anchoring.
 Something which the contractor had proposed at the outset.
 However, this would have been complicated by the fact that wells for ground-source cooling had been drilled under the pad.
 It was then that the company realised that heavy concrete gave the desired dead weight without excessive concrete volume.
 Furthermore, this is a faster construction method, meaning the agreed delivery time could be met.
 Then this alternative was opted.

 Daniel Kedland, Skanska’s production manager for the foundation work, explains.
 “The foundation pad and walls are cast below the groundwater level.
 It’s like casting a large boat.
 We decided that by casting two ‘loaves’ under the foundation we could create sufficient dead weight to counteract the upward force of the groundwater.”

 Achieving a higher weight with the same volume required a high-density aggregate for the concrete.
-LKAB Minerals markets MagnaDense, a natural iron ore product that has been adapted not only for this type of use but also as loose ballast in structures throughout the world.
-With a specific gravity that can exceed 5 mt/m³ and being available in 0–2 mm, 0–8 mm and 2–20 mm fractions, this product is ideal for making heavy concrete.
+LKAB Minerals markets MagnaDense, a natural iron ore product.
+We adapted this product not only for this type of use but also as loose ballast in structures.
+MagnaDense has a specific gravity that can exceed 5 mt/m³.
+Furthermore it is available in 0–2 mm, 0–8 mm and 2–20 mm fractions, making it ideal to produce heavy concrete.

 Flowing like normal concrete

 Daniel Kedland, production manager at Skanska, added, “I had never worked with heavy concrete before.
-I was concerned that the concrete would be very stiff, that it would be difficult to get a good slump flow and we would have to work it a lot.
+I was concerned that the concrete would be very stiff.
+Moreover, I thought it would be difficult to get a good slump flow and we would have to work it a lot.
 But it was like normal concrete.
 It worked very well.”